Table of Contents

 As long as the body is overly stimulated, kaleidoscope vision and other disturbances can remain.
 As the body becomes less stimulated and returns to a normal state, the visual symptoms of hyperstimulation gradually go away.
 Fortunately, kaleidoscope vision, while off-putting, is not itself dangerous.

-There are no absolute treatment options for migraines or auras, like kaleidoscope vision.
+There are no absolute treatment options for kaleidoscope ocular migraines.

 Researchers continue to work on gaining a better understanding of the cause of migraines and effective treatment options.
 The two current treatment approaches are to prevent attacks before they start or treat the symptoms once they’ve developed.

 Through the use of medications and behavioral changes, the following methods can help treat migraines:

 - A drug called Aimovig (erenumab) can help prevent migraines in adults.

 - A drug called Reyvow (lasmiditan) is approved for the short-term treatment of migraines, with or without aura.

 - Ubrelvy (ubrogepant tablets) is approved for the immediate treatment of migraines, with or without aura.

 - Drugs originally approved for the treatment of depression, high blood pressure, and epilepsy have been shown to be highly effective at treating migraines.